SMALauncher/SMALauncher/README.md

 ## Packages

-- `requests` - for easier interaction with the web
+- `requests` - for (somewhat) sane web interactions
-- `tqdm` - for some fancy loading bars!
+- `tqdm` - for fancy loading bars!

 ## Building from source

-Install the `pyinstaller`, then run `pyinstaller -F main.py -i icon.ico`.
+Install the `pyinstaller` package, then run `pyinstaller -F main.py -i icon.ico`.
 Your file should be in `dist/main.exe`.

 You can optionally add [UPX](https://upx.github.io/) to your PATH to create smaller EXEs.